zeroc-ice/ice/distribution/src/icesl/README-bin.txt

 Now to compile and run the demo do the following:

-1) Start the Visual Studio 2008 Beta 2 IDE and open the solution file (demo\Ice\hello\hello.sln).
+1) Start the Visual Studio 2008 IDE and open the solution file (demo\Ice\hello\hello.sln).

 2) Select Build->Build Solution to build both projects in the